1274248407/Computer-Network/README.md

     ![summary](Picture/4_3-4.png)
 - ### 4.3.5 Application planning for IPv4 addresses
     ![summary](Picture/4_3-5.png)
     In order to reduce address waste on a point-to-point link, the address mask should be specified as

     A. 255.255.255.252
     B. 255.255.255.248
     C. 255.255.255.240
     D. 255.255.255.196

     > C

     In the following statement about FLSM and VLSM, the error is

     A. FLSM uses the same subnet mask to partition subnets
     B. VLSM can use different subnet masks to partition subnets
     C. Use the subnet divided by FLSM, and the number of IP addresses allocated to each subnet is the same
     D. Using VLSM to divide subnets, only an even number of subnets can be divided

     > D
 ## 4.4 The process of sending and forwarding IP datagrams
 ![summary](Picture/4_4.png)

 ## 4.5 Static route configuration and routing loop problems that it can generate
 ![summary](Picture/4_5.png)

-If the network where the destination IP address of an IP packet resides has A routing loop, then
+If the network where the destination IP address of an IP packet resides has a routing loop, then

 A. IP packet will circle permanently in the network.
 B. IP packet can finally reach the destination host.